OpenTranslationBible/open-bible/en-GB/39.Malachi/md/malachi-03.md

 He shall sit as a refiner and purifier of silver, and he shall purify the sons of Levi and refine them as gold and silver, that they may offer unto the Lord an offering in righteousness.

 ## Malachi 3:4
-Then shall the offering of Judah and Jerusalem be pleasant unto the Lord, as in the days of old, and as in former years.
+Then the offering of Judah and Jerusalem will be pleasing to the Lord, as it was in ancient times and in former years.

 ## Malachi 3:5
 "And I will come near to you for judgment; and I will be a swift witness against the sorcerers, against the adulterers, against false swearers, and against those who oppress the hireling in his wages, the widow, and the fatherless, and that turn aside the stranger from his right, and fear not me," says the Lord of Hosts.